qnater/InfluenceOnSales/README.md

 ## z_persistence_launcher.py
 This file allows the population of the database online Neo4J.

-You can find the database on this link : https://workspace-preview.neo4j.io/workspace/query
+1) You can find the database on this link : https://workspace-preview.neo4j.io/workspace/query

+2) To connect, please go to "*Query*", then click on the array under "*No connection*", "*Connect*".
 <table>
     <tr>
         <td>Connection URL</td>